How to Use Bonito Flakes to Make Broth (Quick Fish Stock)Updated: July 14, 2017Recipes, Stocks and Soups

 It is the most economical stock too: less than a dollar’s worth of bonito flakes makes a quart of stock in a hurry.

-The picture above is of a package of bonito flakes from a local Asian supermarket near me that cost 67 cents!
-This one package of bonito flakes will make a quart of bonito broth.
+The picture above is of a package of bonito flakes from a local Asian supermarket.
+They cost less than a dollar each!
+One packet of bonito flakes will make a quart of bonito broth.

 This compares with a pot of chicken stock which takes 24 hours to make with quality pastured chicken that is very expensive and sometimes hard to find.